Vortex Regenerative Blowers

 Filter/silencers combine filtration and sound absorption in one compact assembly.
 They have a single connection and are typically used in pressure applications.
 Filtration efficiency is >99% per SAE Fine Dust Test (10 micron particles).

 Tubular Silencers are open-ended for connection at either or both ends.
 In pressure applications, they are typically used between the blower inlet and an inlet filter.
 In vacuum applications, they are attached to the blower discharge.
-Vortex Inlet Filters Silencers
+Vortex Inlet Filter/Silencers and Tubular Silencers

 Pressure and Vacuum Gauges